 Up hill from the cabins, a pond reflects forest colors.

 When I return from my walk, I’m thrilled to see Setsuko Miura, who came to my show at Kurkku two days before, bearing a a stalk of homegrown ripe sorghum grain wrapped in a drawing and a query about Still Living on the Earth, the sequel book I haven’t yet completed.
 It was a heartfelt meeting that night.
 She and her husband Jun Tanaka and daughter Ren (which means lotus), have come to invite me and Koki to visit the Permaculture Center and the Waldorf School, and see a natural farming rice harvest, in Fujino, where they live, the next morning before the camp program begins.
-Setsuko directs television shows, and Fujino is like Woodstock, New York, a community of artists two hours drive from a major cosmopolitan metropolis.
+Setsuko produces environmentally themed television shows for Asahi TV.
+Fujino is like Woodstock, New York, a community of artists two hours drive from a major cosmopolitan metropolis and art city.
 This is so cool.

 She presents me with white radishes from her organic garden.
 She says we must come to dinner at her house after camp is over.
 After all, that way we’ll miss some of the weekend citybound traffic.
 She doesn’t have to ask twice.